Universal Translation Services

 The Republic Of Congo

-In Congo, French has the crown of the official language of the country.
-However, there is a vast majority that speaks Creole languages among which Kituba is the Lingua Franca in the region.
-Bantu languages such as Kikongo/Kongo and Lingala are among the most spoken languages of the country.
+In Congo, French is the crown of the country’s official language.
+However, a vast majority speak Creole languages, among which Kituba is the Lingua Franca in the region.
+Bantu languages such as Kikongo/Kongo and Lingala are among the country’s most spoken languages.

 Equatorial Guinea

 The official languages of Equatorial Guinea are French, Portuguese, English, and Spanish.
-However, regional languages of various language families are widely spoken all across the country.
-Most of these languages are Bantu, Mande, some are central African and a couple of them are creole languages as well.
+However, regional languages of various language families are widely spoken nationwide.
+Most of these languages are Bantu Mande, some are Central African, and a couple of them are Creole languages as well.

 The Democratic Republic Of Congo

 The official and recognized languages are French, Kikongo, Lingala, Swahili, and Tshiluba.
-Being the place of many conflicts, civil war, and ethnic diversity, the country is rich with various linguistic affiliations.
+Being the place of many conflicts, civil war, and ethnic diversity, the country has various linguistic affiliations.

 Gabon

-Gabon or the Gabonese Republic is a country located on the west coast of Central Africa.
-The official language is French, however, recognized and commonly spoken languages include Teke, Fang, and Njebi, Bantu languages, and Punu which is a Niger-Congo language.
+Gabon, or the Gabonese Republic, is a country located on the west coast of Central Africa.
+The official language is French; however, recognized and commonly spoken languages include Teke, Fang, Njebi, Bantu, and Punu, a Niger-Congo language.

 São Tomé and Príncipe

-Know officially as the Democratic Republic of São Tomé and Príncipe, Saint Thomas and Prince, is a Portuguese speaking country.
-Apart from Portuguese, there are minority and creole languages spoken by people all across the country.
+Officially, the Democratic Republic of São Tomé and Príncipe, Saint Thomas and Prince is a Portuguese-speaking country.
+Apart from Portuguese, there are minority and Creole languages spoken by people nationwide.

 Chadic Languages That Are Popular Worldwide

-After learning about the countries of the Chad Basin, and particularly of the central region and the common ancestor language family that is used for daily conversation, let’s talk about the most popular ones.
-Let’s start with the top one of East Africa.
+After learning about the countries of the Chad Basin, particularly the central region and the ordinary ancestor language family used for daily conversation, let’s talk about the most popular ones.
+Let’s start with the top one in East Africa.

 Hausa

-Specifically known for being a tongue twister among African linguistics, this is a Chadic West-African vernacular.
-Spoken mainly in Nigeria, it is a Chadic language of the Afro Asiatic languages’ family.
+Specifically known for being a tongue twister among African linguistics, this is a Chadic West African vernacular.
+Spoken mainly in Nigeria, it is a Chadic language of the Afro-Asiatic family.

-The Hausa linguistic has a uniform pronunciation and concentrated presence throughout the areas where it is spoken.
-Perhaps, this unification led to its immense spread into the wide region.
+The Hausa language has a uniform pronunciation and concentrated presence throughout its spoken areas.
+Perhaps this unification led to its immense spread into the broad region.
 Grammatical relations are also distinguished in Hausa.
-Nonetheless, there are many dialects of individual languages, same is with the Hausaare collection of texts, words, and sentences, etc. Moreover, its grammatical relations are unique, the time of reference is not the determinant of tense change.
-For instance, if the time of reference is past or future, it will not affect Hausa and the same form of tense will be used in the continuum.
+Nonetheless, many dialects of individual languages are valid with the Hausaare collection of texts, words, sentences, etc. Moreover, its grammatical relations are unique; the time of reference is not the determinant of tense change.
+For instance, if the time of connection is past or future, it will not affect Hausa and the same tense form will be used in the continuum.

 The Hausa Chadic language is further divided into many versions.
 The derivational process is based on the area where they are spoken.
 Kano Hausa is considered the standard Hausa.